RobertsBatars/ai-node-builder/node_creation_guide.md

 - `MessageType.DEBUG`: For more verbose, developer-focused information.
 - `MessageType.TEST_EVENT`: For messages specifically intended for a test runner to capture.
 - `MessageType.ERROR`: For reporting non-fatal errors from within a node.
+- `MessageType.DISPLAY`: For sending content to the persistent Display Panel in the UI.

+### Sending to the Display Panel

+Sending content to the Display Panel uses a specific payload structure with `MessageType.DISPLAY`.
+This allows you to send rich content like text, images, and videos.

+The `data_dict` for a `DISPLAY` message must contain the following keys:
+-   `"node_title"`: The title to be displayed in the message header.
+You can get this from `self.node_info.get('title', self.__class__.__name__)`.
+-   `"content_type"`: A string specifying how the frontend should render the data.
+Supported types are:
+    -   `"text"`: Renders the `data` as plain text.
+    -   `"image"`: Renders the `data` as an image.
+The `data` should be a URL or a base64-encoded data URI.
+    -   `"video"`: Renders the `data` as a video.
+The `data` should be a URL to the video file.
+    -   `"warning"`: Renders the `data` as a distinct warning message.
+-   `"data"`: The actual content to be displayed.

+The `DisplayOutputNode` is a pre-built example that handles this for you, but you can use this mechanism in any custom node.

 ### Example: A Node that Logs its Progress